Authentic Lessons for 21st Century Learning

 30 Minute(s)

-Display slide 14.
-Pass out a copy of the attached Extend handout to each pair of students.
-Each of the three problems contains an error that another "student" made in their steps while solving an absolute value equation.
-Direct pairs of students to complete all four of the following steps for each problem.
-Inform students how you would like them to communicate their thinking for each step.
+Display slide 14 and pass out one copy of the attached Extend handout to each pair of students.
+Tell students that each problem contains an error that another “student” made when solving the absolute value equation.
+Have to students complete the steps below for each problem and explain to them how you want them to document each step.

 • Step 1: Identify the error in solving the absolute value equation.